Vin Scully

-Vincent Edward “Vin” Scully (November 29, 1927 – August 2, 2022) was an American sportscaster.
-He was best known for his 67 seasons calling games for Major League Baseball's Los Angeles Dodgers, beginning in 1950 (when the franchise was located in Brooklyn) and ending in 2016.
+Vincent Edward Scully (November 29, 1927 – August 2, 2022) was an American sportscaster, best known for his broadcast work in Major League Baseball.
+Scully was the play-by-play announcer for the Brooklyn / Los Angeles Dodgers for sixty-seven years, beginning in 1950 and ending in 2016.
+He is considered by many to be the greatest sports broadcaster of all time.